HeikoBlomenkamp/100-days-of-linux/r1-log.md

 thinkpython2.md: Finished Section 1.1 (The Python programming language).
 Added a lot of files to repo, e.g. Perl and Bash related markdown.

 ### R1D2
+thinkperl.md: Finished Section 1.1 (The Perl programming language); added other files, e.g. patch to restore thinkpython2.md from this file.

+### R1D3